Black-Rose-6/Flash-Kard/README.md

 # Replit run

+- Clone the project to form your own repl for the project.
 - Go to shell and run
   `pip install --upgrade poetry`
 - Click on `main.py` and click button run

 - The web app will be availabe at https://replit.com/@Blac-rose-6/Flash-Cards#main.py